paritytech/substrate-api-sidecar/README.md

 -   `/metadata/NUMBER` fetch chain metadata at the block identified by 'NUMBER`.

--   `node/network` fetch network information of the node.
+-   `node/network` fetch information about the Substrate node's activity in the peer-to-peer network.

--   `node/transaction-pool` fetch the transaction pool of the node.
+-   `node/transaction-pool` fetch pending extrinsics from the Substrate node.

--   `/node/version` fetch version information of the node.
+-   `/node/version` fetch information about the Substrates node's implementation and versioning.

 -   `/claims/ADDRESS` fetch claims data for an Ethereum `ADDRESS`.